 Sopot is a bit pricier than Gdansk (and Gdansk is a bit pricier than the rest of Poland), so it’s not the cheapest destination, but there are accommodations for every budget.
 You can get a better idea of hotel prices in Sopot here; the city offers a mix of hotels, guesthouses, and even a few hostels.

-Another option is AirBnB, where you can find entire apartments in the $30-70 range.
+Another option to consider are AirBnBs in Sopot, where you can find entire apartments in the $30-70 range.
 We visited in the middle of July when there was very limited availability and rates were a bit higher, but you should be able to find a good selection if you’re travelling during the low season or if you’re booking well in advance.
 If it’s your first time using AirBnB, you can use my discount code here.

 Would you take a day trip to Sopot?